MarufZak/study-logs/linux-command-line/README.md

 When no operator is specified, `-and` is assumed.
 Here is solution for problem above: `find ~ \( -type f -not -perm 0600 \) -or \( -type d -not -perm 0700 \)`.
 We use backslash to escape special meaning of parantheses in shell.
 Between `-type f` and `-not -perm 600` there is implicit `-and`.

 Also expressions might not be performed according to the operator, just like in scripting languages, where `expression1 && expression2` expression2 is only performed if expression1 is true.
 This is done for performance.

+**Actions**

+We can specify what to do with the results found with actions:

+1. `-delete` - delete currently matching file
+2. `-ls` - perform `ls -dils` on matchin file and print to stdout.
+3. `-print` - print full pathname of file to stdout.
+Default action.
+4. `-quit` - quit once match is made.

+For example `find ~ -type f -ls`.
+Note that between `-type f` and `-ls` there is `-and` operator.